ONSdigital/sdg-indicators/_pages/about.md

 Other countries or organisations wishing to reuse the Open SDG reporting platform are welcome to do so for free.
 The [Open SDG Quick Start Guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) gives technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

-If you have comments, feedback, or want to get involved with the Open SDG community please email <opensdg@googlegroups.com> or contact the [Open SDG GitHub](https://github.com/open-sdg/open-sdg) .
+If you have comments, feedback, or want to get involved with the Open SDG community please email <opensdg@googlegroups.com> or contact the [Open SDG GitHub](https://github.com/open-sdg/open-sdg).

 ## Need more info?
 Answers to some specific questions about this website are included on our [frequently asked questions]({{ site.baseurl }}{% link _pages/faq.md %}) page.

+## Take part

+Help us shape the UK Sustainable Development Goals (SDG) data website and ensure it meets your needs.

+We’re looking for volunteers to [take part in our user research activities]({% link _pages/take-part.md %}).

 ## Feedback
 For feedback on UK SDG data please contact us at <sustainabledevelopment@ons.gov.uk>